List of Most Frequently asked Agile Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-In this Techno World, with the increase in automation and different technical scope, client demands more accurate and more precise projects.
+In this technology advanced world, with the increase in automation and different technical scope, the client demands more accurate and more precise projects.

 To fulfill such needs one can’t handle the task as a whole, it must be broken down into small segments and done accordingly.

-And agile is one of the best methodologies to do that.
-Each employee in an agile team is a great asset to one’s company and for the same reason, interviewer always seeks a good knowledge in a candidate, so preparing yourself is always good to be on a safer side.
+Agile is one of the best methodologies to do that.
+Each employee in an agile team is a great asset to one’s company and for the same reason, the interviewer always seeks good knowledge in a candidate.
+So preparing yourself is always good to be on a safer side.

 Recommended reading =>